Chribit/Simple-Chat/README.md

 The client is then accessible at your [localhost](http://localhost:3000).<br>
 The admin interface can be accessed via [localhost/admin](http://localhost:3000/admin).

-The admin password for this demonstration is `techcastadmin`.
+The admin password for this demonstration is `chatadmin`.

 ## Explanation